Joe Stegner

-Joe Stegner (born December 17, 1949, in Clarkston, Washington) was a Republican member of the Idaho Senate representing the 6th District (1998-2002) and 7th District (2002-2011).
-He is now a lobbyist for the University of Idaho.
-He is married to Deborah Stegner and is a father to four children.
+Joe Stegner (born December 17, 1949) was an American politician who served as a Republican member of the Idaho Senate for the 6th district (1998–2002) and 7th district (2002–2011).

 Early life and career

+Stegner was born in Clarkston, Washington, and earned a bachelor's degree from the University of Idaho.

+Career

-Stegner attended University of Idaho and received his bachelor's degree.
-He was owner of Stegner Grain and Seed Company from 1972 to 1995.
-He is a property manager.
-In the Idaho State Senate, Stegner served as Assistant Majority Leader.
+Outside of politics, Stegner was the owner of Stegner Grain and Seed Company from 1972 to 1995.
+He is also a property manager.
+In the Idaho Senate, Stegner served as assistant majority leader.
+After leaving the Senate, Stegner worked as a lobbyist for the University of Idaho.

-Organizations

-Stegner has been a member of:
+Personal life